Inside the Systems

 What Hospital Pricing Systems Are Meant to Do

 Hospital pricing serves multiple functions beyond indicating what services cost.
 List prices establish starting points for negotiations with insurers.
 They create legal defensibility for what hospitals bill.
 They affect uninsured patient bills and charity care calculations.
 And they generate revenue to cover hospital operations.
+According to the American Hospital Association, the average hospital operating margin is approximately 3%, meaning hospitals operate on thin financial margins despite the seemingly large numbers on their bills.

 Unlike most consumer goods, hospital prices aren't primarily set by supply and demand.
 They're set through negotiations between hospitals and insurers, government reimbursement rules for Medicare and Medicaid, and administrative decisions about how to allocate costs across services.